-SES focuses on employment schemes to help people with disabilities and health conditions get back into work.
-The main employment scheme is Workable (NI).
+SES focuses on employment programmes to help people with disabilities and health conditions get back into work.
+The main employment programme is Workable (NI).

 SES Values & Ethos

-Workable (NI) is also administered by the Department for the Communities.
+Workable (NI) is also administered by the Department for Communities.
 It is a flexible programme which assists people with disabilities to return to work or remain in their current job of at least 10 hours/week or more.

-SES partnership has also been awarded 1 of 3 contracts to deliver the Workable Programme across Northern Ireland
+SES partnership has also been awarded 1 of 3 contracts to deliver the Workable (NI) programme across Northern Ireland

 Each of the SES partners provide their own tailored specialist support to best meet the needs of the individuals they assist in the workplace.
 Support may include:

 A support package is agreed between the employee, employer and the SES provider for a period of 1 year, however this can be extended depending on the individual needs.

-Referral onto the Workable (NI) Programme can be made completed by SES staff.
+Referral onto the Workable (NI) programme can be completed by SES staff.